Battle of San Juan del Monte: Reactions

 After the unsuccessful attack at Polvorin, armed resistance spread towards Central Luzon and provinces along Southern Tagalog.

-At 8:00 p.m. on 30 August, Governor-General Ramón Blanco y Erenas issued an executive order placing the eight provinces of Manila, Pampanga, Laguna, Cavite, Batangas, Bulacan, Nueva Ecija and Tarlac under martial law.
+At 8:00 p.m. on August 30, Governor-General Ramón Blanco y Erenas issued an executive order placing the eight provinces of Manila, Pampanga, Laguna, Cavite, Batangas, Bulacan, Nueva Ecija and Tarlac under martial law.
 As a lesson to revolutionaries, the Katipuneros captured at Polvorin were summarily tried and executed.
 One of them was Sancho Valenzuela, who was dragged off in chains together with his men, Modesto Rivera, Eugenio Silvestre and Ramon Peralta, towards the tribunal.

 To ease the increasing tension throughout the colony, Blanco offered a pardon to Filipino rebels who would lay down their arms and surrender to the Spanish authorities.
 Dr. Pío Valenzuela, the chief physician and aide of Bonifacio, was one of the first Katipuneros who availed himself of this amnesty.
 However, after his surrender, he was deported and imprisoned in Madrid, and later incarcerated in a Spanish outpost in Africa.

 Aside from granting amnesties to returning rebels, the Spanish colonial government also assisted on trying and executing several members of the Katipunan.
-Fifty-seven of the revolutionaries at San Juan del Monte were executed on 31 August 1896.
-On 4 September, Sancho Valenzuela, Rivera, Silvestrre and Peralta were executed, on the Campo de Bagumbayan, facing the Luneta Esplanade.
-On 12 September, thirteen revolutionaries were executed in Cavite.
+Fifty-seven of the revolutionaries at San Juan del Monte were executed on August 31, 1896.
+On September 4, Sancho Valenzuela, Rivera, Silvestrre and Peralta were executed, on the Campo de Bagumbayan, facing the Luneta Esplanade.
+On September 12, thirteen revolutionaries were executed in Cavite.

 Legacy

-The present-day design of the Philippine flag features the eight-ray sun, which, some of the provinces that Blanco took under martial law on August 30, 1896 took a representation.
+The present-day design of the Philippine flag features the eight-ray sun, which, some of the provinces that Blanco took under martial law on August 30, 1896, took a representation.
 The eight rays of the sun represent the eight provinces that initiated revolution against Spain: Manila, Cavite, Bulacan, Pampanga, Nueva Ecija, Bataan, Laguna and Batangas, though historian Ambeth Ocampo listed Tarlac instead of Bataan.

 On July 25, 1987, former President Corazon C. Aquino signed Executive Order 292 which declared the last Sunday of August each year as a public holiday in the Philippines.
 This commemorates the Cry of Pugad Lawin and the start of the Philippine Revolution.

 In 1974, the Pinaglabanan Shrine was unveiled in San Juan, along Pinaglabanan Street.
 "Pinaglabanan" is a Tagalog word for "fought over".
 The present-day San Juan Elementary School stands on the former grounds of the ruined El Polvorín.
 In 2006, a museum for the Katipunan was opened by the San Juan city government located by the shrine.